-Now turn to the changes in incomes from 1993 to 2000 based on the IFLS survey data.4 Figure 1 displays the density functions of real logarithmic per capita incomes in Rp for our sample in 1993 and 2000.
+One illustration of some of the changes in incomes from 1993 to 2000 based on the IFLS survey data is shown in figure 1.
+This figure displays the density functions of real logarithmic per capita incomes in Rp for our sample in 1993 and 2000.
 Two interesting points emerge from this figure.
 First, we can see a rightward shift in the curves from 1993 to 2000.
 This indicates that the mean income is higher in 2000 than in 1993.
 The second finding is that the 1993 density function is somewhat flatter than the 2000 function, and this indicates that there has been a small decrease in inequality during the panel period.